Year 5 Parent Information 2018

 Each class has incentives in place to encourage effort and celebrate excellence.
 These will differ from class to class.
 We believe in positive reinforcement and aim for each student to achieve their full potential.
 We set high standards and expectations of all students.
 Consequences for rule infringement and misbehaviour have been explained to all students and include:

 The school has a bullying policy in place and will not tolerate bullying in any form.
 It is very important that students are aware what bullying is.
 It is not a one off incident that has occurred, rather a continuous and deliberate act by another child.
-We are using the BOUNCE BACK program at Atwell to assist students in building their resilience.
+At Atwell we continue to assist students in building their resilience throughout our Health Program.
 It is important that students talk through their issues.
 Please encourage your child to talk to a teacher if they are concerned an incident has occurred that involves them or other students.

 We STRONGLY discourage the use of Facebook, Kick, Snapchat, Instagram and other social networking sites.
 Students must be a minimum of 13 years of age to be on these.
 They have contributed to many bullying issues and are often carried over to the playground.